 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-This fall getaway capsule wardrobe is inspired by my friend who is packing for a similar vacation.
-She was packing for a variety of activities and wanted to have everything fit into a carry-on bag for a short flight.
+This fall capsule wardrobe for travel is inspired by my friend who was packing for a similar vacation.
+Her packing list was for a variety of activities and created this collection to pack carry-on only.
 I based it on the type of clothes she may wear and activities she may partake in.

-While this fall getaway capsule wardrobe may not be your personal style, I hope it shows you don't need to buy travel clothing to have versatility.
-Mixing and matching is more on trend now than it has been in a while; this is a time where you can mix cashmere with athletic leggings, distressed denim with washable silk, chunky boots with a bias-cut skirt.
+While this fall travel capsule wardrobe may not be your personal style, I hope it shows you don't need to buy travel clothing to have versatility.
+Mixing and matching is more on trend now than it has been in a while; this is when you can mix cashmere with athletic leggings, distressed denim with washable silk, and chunky boots with a bias-cut skirt.
 The key is confidence (and a few spotlight-stealing accessories and cosmetics don't hurt!).

 Fall Getaway Capsule Wardrobe

-For this fall getaway capsule wardrobe, I stuck to a very simple color palette – black and camel.
+For this fall getaway capsule wardrobe, I stuck to a very simple color palette – black and dark green.
 Black is great for travel capsules because the pieces can dress up or down more easily than other colors.
-However, a lot of these pieces (especially the camel ones) could be switched out with your favorite color/s.
+However, a lot of these pieces could be switched out with your favorite color/s.

 Shop this Capsule Wardrobe: